TheCashiers/Obsidian.Docs/docs/index.rst

-Welcome to Obsidian.Docs's documentation!
+Welcome to Obsidian's documentation!
 =========================================

+Obsidian is an OAuth-based Authentication System.It also supports Resource Owner Password Credentials so you can use it as a normal CAS System.

-.. _introduce-doc:
+.. _getstart-doc:

 .. toctree::
    :maxdepth: 2
    :caption: Introduce

-   index
+   basic/getting-start

 .. _oauth-doc: